How to Choose the Right Shampoo for Skunked Dogs

 What to Expect Right After Treatment

-That first night, there was still a faint odor lingering in her fur.
-Especially around her neck, where the spray was strongest.
-So, I gave her another bath the next morning.
-This second round made a big difference.
-By the end of day two, the smell was practically gone.
+On the first night, there was still a faint smell in her hair, mostly around her neck, where the spray was strongest.
+So, the next morning, I gave her another bath.
+The second round was very important.
+It didn’t smell much by the end of the second day.

 Full Odor Removal May Take Time

-Even with a good treatment, some dogs might need a second or even third bath.
-It’s not uncommon for a little bit of the odor to stick around, especially if the skunk hit them directly in the face or chest.
-The oils in skunk spray are stubborn.
-They cling to fur and take time to break down.
+Some dogs may need a second or even third bath, even after a good first one.
+It’s normal for some of the smell to stay, especially if the skunk hit them in the face or chest.
+Skunk spray’s oils don’t come off easily.
+They stick to fur and take a while to break down.

-It’s really important to rinse your dog thoroughly.
+It’s really important to thoroughly rinse your dog.
 I spent extra time with Rumi during each rinse, especially around the thicker parts of her coat.
 Skipping this step can leave behind residue that keeps the smell hanging around.

 Are Skunk Shampoos Safe for My Dog?